hs282/hop-calendar/docs/SRS.md

 ### Nice to have
 - Q&A board for each upcoming assignment object
-- Search bar with filters where students can search for courses to add
+- Search bar with filters where students can search for courses to add (COMPLETED)
 - Students can choose from monthly, weekly, and daily calendar views (COMPLETED)
 - Student can view tasks by class in list view on the My Courses page (COMPLETED)
-- Students can mark tasks as being complete
+- Students can mark tasks as being complete (COMPLETED)
-- External links to Gradescope, Piazza, instructors' personal course websites
+- External links to Gradescope, Piazza, instructors' personal course websites (Gradescope COMPLETED)
 - Connections to SIS, Blackboard
 - Course info is scraped and loaded into database from SIS, Blackboard, etc so that instructors don't have to make an account for this app
 - Students can view list of tasks in order of priority